csae1152/SamzaHivePigNeo4J/README.md

 Lowest level backend store:

-- Neo4j (retina blood vessels model)
+- Neo4j (retina blood vessel

-We set up a graph database through GrapheneDB.

 We can access our data model via a rest api.